Monfiz/Anas_Portfolio/About_alex.md

 Hi there, I’m Alex Muñoz.
-I’m a physics engineer and a data science student.
+I’m a physics engineer and a data science student from Mexico City.

 I’m in love with science and I really enjoy teaching and shearing the wonder of knowledge.
-I have given conferences on two occasions in the public library of Vasconcelos at Mexico City, you can find the videos of those conferences here:
+I have given conferences on two occasions in the public library of Vasconcelos at Mexico City, you can find the videos of those conferences here (everything is in spanish):

 * [Entropy and something more](https://www.youtube.com/watch?v=qWazV7h8LOA&t=3366s)
 * [Chaos: the hurricane flight of butterflies]( https://www.facebook.com/bibliotecavasconcelos.buenavista/videos/373696481156954)